ariakit/ariakit/packages/reakit/src/Composite/README.md

 `Composite` is a component that may contain navigable items represented by `CompositeItem`.
 It's inspired by the [WAI-ARIA Composite Role](https://www.w3.org/TR/wai-aria-1.1/#composite) and implements all the [keyboard navigation mechanisms](https://www.w3.org/TR/wai-aria-practices/#kbd_general_within) to ensure that there's only one tab stop for the whole `Composite` element.
 This means that it can behave as a [roving tabindex](https://www.w3.org/TR/wai-aria-practices/#kbd_roving_tabindex) or [aria-activedescendant](https://www.w3.org/TR/wai-aria-practices/#kbd_focus_activedescendant) container.

-Since this a very abstract component, it's recommended that you use more concrete ones like `Menu`, `Toolbar`, `Grid` and other derivative components, or build your own on top of `Composite`.
+Since this a very abstract component, it's recommended that you use more concrete ones like `Menu`, `Toolbar`, `TabList` and other derivative components, or build your own on top of `Composite`.

 <carbon-ad></carbon-ad>